 For many couples, choosing the perfect photographer can be one of the most important parts to planning a wedding.
-After all, this person will be permanently capturing a vision of your love, your union, and your individual story; so it’s important that you find the best person to help you tell it your way.
+After all, this person will be permanently capturing a vision of your love, your union, and your individual story; so it’s important that you find the right person to help you tell it your way.

-Photographs courtesy of Eve Photography
+Photographs courtesy of Charlotte Eve Photography

 So Charlotte, let’s face it.
 Choosing a wedding photographer is a big decision.
 In your experience, can you advise on the best way for a couple to get started?

 - My first tip would be to look at other people’s wedding photographs